tandasat/barevisor/README.md

 ## Acknowledgement

-[memN0ps](https://github.com/memN0ps)'s Rust hypervisor projects substantially inspired and helped me to get started with this work.
+[memN0ps](https://github.com/memN0ps)'s Rust hypervisor projects substantially inspired and helped me get started with this work.
 I encourage you to study those projects as additional resources.

 ## Non-goals

-This project's is optimize for learning Intel VT-x and AMD SVM, and thus, a few features some might expect or think to essential are missing, for example:
+This project is optimized for the above-mentioned goals, and thus, features some might expect or think to be essential are missing, for example:

 - Security

-    Barevisor makes no attempt to protect itself from the guest, DMA, and in some cases, even depends on the guest controlled memory.
+    Barevisor does not attempt to protect itself from the guest or DMA.
+The Windows version even depends on the guest-controlled memory.

 - Useful functionality

-    The only functionality Barevisor offers is reporting of a hypervisor name via the `CPUID` instruction.
-No features like guest inspection or hardening is provided.
+    The only functionality Barevisor offers is hypervisor name reporting via the CPUID instruction.
+It provides no feature like guest inspection or hardening.

 - Greater compatibility

-    Barevisor aims to support hyperjacking and booting UEFI and Windows on VMware, Bochs and the select hardware models, precisely.
-It handles cases only when required complexity is low.
+    Barevisor's primary functional goal is to hyperjack and boot UEFI and Windows on VMware, and Bochs, and select hardware models.
+It handles other scenarios only when implementation is simple enough.

-Having written hypervisors many (many) times for teaching, I am confident to say that the hardest part of learning hardware-assisted virtualization technologies is getting started and understanding the foundation.
-As you learn the building blocks and motivated, it is easier to get started to cover the listed missing features as you need.
-Even, some are not interested in some or any of those features.
-If you are interested in more about those features, contact me for discussion and references.
-I offer a [4-day long training course](https://tandasat.github.io/) covering many of those as well.
+Having written hypervisors many times for teaching, it is fair to say that one of the most challenging parts of learning hardware-assisted virtualization technologies is getting started and understanding the foundation.
+As you get through this phase, learn the building blocks, and be motivated, it is easier to start working on covering the listed missing features as you need.

+If you wish to learn more about those missing features, contact me for discussion and references.
+I offer a [4-day long training course](https://tandasat.github.io/) covering many of those in depth.

 ## Supported hardware models